mckeeh3/akka-typed-java-cluster/README.md

 Also note that the [leader](https://doc.akka.io/docs/akka/current/typed/cluster-membership.html#leader), indicated by the "L" moves from node 1 to 2.
+The leader "L" is red, which indicates that one or more nodes are in an unreachable state.
+While in this state the leader will not promote nodes to an "up" state.
+This is the reason why in the above example new nodes remain in a weakly up state.

 The [oldest node](https://doc.akka.io/docs/akka/current/typed/cluster-singleton.html#singleton-manager),
 indicated by the "O" in node 5, moved from node 1 to node 5.
 The visualization of the cluster state changes is shown in the dashboard as they happen.